interpss/DeepMachineLearning/README.md

 * **InterPSS Power System Analysis Model Service**

-The purpose is to apply ML to power system analysis.
 The Power System Model Service module provides service to the TensorFlow ML engine.
 The analysis model is based on the [InterPSS object model](www.interpss.org) written in Java.
 The default TensorFlow programming language is Python.
 [Py4J](https://www.py4j.org/) is used to bridge the communication between TensorFlow Python runtime env and InterPSS Java runtime env.

 * **Pluggable Training Data Generator**